Farhad Hasanzadeh

-Farhad Hasanzadeh (فرهاد حسنزاده; born 9 April 1962) is an Iranian author and poet known for his children's and adolescent literature.
+Farhad Hasanzadeh (فرهاد حسنزاده); (born 1962) is an Iranian author of children's, young adult and adult fiction.
+He has published more than 130 books, including Hasti, Call Me Ziba, and This Weblog Is Being Turned Over, several of which have been translated into multiple languages.
+He has been nominated multiple times for the Astrid Lindgren Memorial Award and was shortlisted for the Hans Christian Andersen Award.
+His novel Call Me Ziba was later adapted into a feature film.

 Biography

-Hasanzadeh was born in Abadan, one of the southern cities of Iran, in 1962.
-The Iran–Iraq War (1980–88) displaced him from his birthplace, which was in the warzone.
-He worked a variety of jobs before becoming a writer.
-His first book, Fox and Bee Adventure (ماجرای روباه و زنبور), was published in 1991 in Shiraz.
-He later moved to Tehran.
+Hasanzadeh was born in Abadan, southern Iran, in 1962.
+The Iran–Iraq War (1980–1988) forced him and his family to leave their hometown and settle in Shiraz.
+Before becoming a full-time writer, he worked in a variety of occupations.
+His first book was published in Shiraz in 1991.
+In 1993, he moved to Tehran, where he continued his literary career.
+Experiences of war, displacement, and life in southern Iran later became recurring themes in many of his works.

 Writing career

-Hasanzadeh has published more than 120 books for children and young adults, including novels, short stories, legends, fantasy, humour, biography and poetry.
+Hasanzadeh has published more than 130 books for children and young adults, including novels, short stories, legends, fantasy, humour, biography and poetry.
 He has also contributed to children's and young adults’ press, including "Soroosh Nojavan", "Soroosh Koodak", "Aftabgardan", "Keihan Bacheha".
 He has been a member of Children Writers Association and a member of the directing board.
 He had been working for Docharkheh, one of the most-circulated children magazines in Iran while it had been published, accompanying the Hamshahri newspaper.
 He also delivered a speech at the United Nations office in Tehran on the topic of peace and literature for children and adolescents in 2019.